 Principal, ISTD FDI, CDE (MTB), ID Dance, NCEF

-Jury's Cabaret performed to packed audiences night after night, and Kate performed as a lead soloist both in the resident show based in Dublin, and on the 1998 American tour.
+Kate performed as a lead soloist both in the resident show based in Dublin, and on the 1998 American tour in Jury's Irish Cabaret performing to packed audiences night after night.
 While on the cast, Jury’s Cabaret was awarded “Best Variety Show” by The National Entertainment Awards which saw the cast performing live on RTE in the National Concert Hall, Dublin.

 Kate then joined as a principal dancer with the Irish Folk Ballet Company based out of London gaining experience in choreography and composing a number of original pieces for the company.
-This led to Kate’s creation of Rock ‘n’ Reels Dance Company, which provided top quality Irish Dance entertainment for private and corporate events with some of Ireland's finest Irish dancers from the world stage.
+In 2002, Kate created Rock ‘n’ Reels Dance Company, which provided top quality Irish Dance entertainment for private and corporate events with some of Ireland's finest Irish dancers from the world stage.

-Kate has performed extensively touring throughout Europe (England, Germany, France, Austria, Denmark, Slovenia and Belarus and more) as well as throughout America, Scandinavia and Russia.
+Kate has performed extensively touring throughout Europe and America.
 Kate appeared on television shows in many of these countries and appeared in several films including the fantasy film “The Magical Legend of the Leprechauns” starring Whoopi Goldberg and Randy Quaid.

 Kate has also worked in corporate hospitality and was responsible for recruiting and coordinating hospitality staff for guests of the 2002 American Academy of Achievement Awards, held in Dublin, Ireland.
-Guests of the prestigious summit that Kate was honoured to have worked with included President Bill Clinton, Bono, Mikhail Gorbechev, Jeremy Irons, James Earl Jones and Quincy Jones to name a few.
+Guests of the prestigious summit included President Bill Clinton, Bono, Mikhail Gorbechev, Jeremy Irons, James Earl Jones and Quincy Jones to name a few.

 Kate has choreographed for numerous Companies, Clubs and Dance Schools including-